vectordotdev/vector/docs/usage/configuration/sinks/elasticsearch.md

   # The amount of time to wait before attempting a failed request again.
   retry_backoff_secs = 5 # default, seconds

+  # OPTIONAL - Buffer
+  [sinks.elasticsearch.buffer]

+    # The buffer's type / location. `disk` buffers are persistent and will be retained between restarts.
+    type = "memory" # default, one of: memory, disk

+    # The behavior when the buffer becomes full.
+    when_full = "block" # default, one of: block, drop_newest

+    # Only relevant when `type` is `disk`.
+The maximum size of the buffer on the disk.
+    max_size = 104900000 # no default

+    # Only relevant when `type` is `memory`.
+The maximum number of events allowed in the buffer.
+    num_items = 500 # default
 ```
 {% endcode-tabs-item %}
 {% endcode-tabs %}